cyberark/conjur-api-dotnet/README.md

 applianceCertificatePath: the path and name of the Conjur appliance certificate.
 The easiest way to get the certifiate is to use the Conjur CLI command `conjur init -h conjurmaster.myorg.com -f .conjurrc`.
 The certificate can be taken from any system you have run the Conjur CLI from.

-username: username of a user in Conjur
+username: Username of a user in Conjur.
+Alternatively can be a hostname.

-password: password of a user in Conjur
+password: Password of a user in Conjur.
+Alternatively can be a host apiKey.

-variableId: the name of an existing variable in Conjur that has a value set and the user has execute permissions for
+variableId: The name of an existing variable in Conjur that has a value set and for which the `username` has execute permissions.

-hostFactoryToken: a hostfactory token.
-The easiest way to test is to add a hostfactory to a layer using the Conjur CLI command `conjur hostfactory create` and `conjur hostfactory token create`.
+hostFactoryToken: A hostfactory token.
+The easiest way to get a host factory token for testing is to add a hostfactory to a layer using the Conjur CLI command `conjur hostfactory create` and `conjur hostfactory token create`.
+Take the token returned from that call and pass it as the hostFactoryToken parameter to this example.

 ## Example